Trust Litigation Costs in California

 Third-Party Property Disputes

-When property that should belong to a trust has been wrongfully transferred—often while the trust creator was still alive—litigation may be necessary.
-Examples:
+When property that should belong to a trust has been transferred wrongfully, litigation may be necessary.
+Examples include:

-- A house deeded to someone else under suspicious circumstances
+- A home deeded to another person under suspicious circumstances

 - Bank accounts retitled shortly before death